fraidev/marigold-test/README.md

 yarn start
 ```

-And open http://localhost:3000 in your browser to see a this application.
+And open http://localhost:3000 in your browser to see this application.